Sunday, February 22, 2015

 Dionysus is another deity who comes up.
 Dionysus aka Bacchus aka Bromius had many festivals all over the year, pretty much every month there was a Bacchus festival somewhere in Greece.
 The Greeks however even after they adopted a Solar calendar for Civil purposes still used the Lunar Attic Calendar for religious ceremonies.
 So none were linked to December 25th consistently.
 The Roman Bacchanilias were the only ones linked to a Solar calendar, they were in Spring.

-Bacchus had many Births in Greek Mythology.
-The Festivals linked to his Birth were always in Spring.
+Bacchus had many Births in Greek Mythology, but the Festivals linked to his Birth were always in Spring.

 Before Christianity came along, rarely were winter holidays about births.
 Pagans, especially if they were worshiping a Solar deity (Sol, Mithras, Apollo as he latter became), or Vegetation deities (Bacchus, Attis, Tammuz) would have considered the Winter Solstice the WORST time to affiliate with their god's birth.